 Domaine de Montreuil

-As with preceding generations, Giard waits for the fruit to fall, then collects it after it has been on the ground.
-The cider ferments sur lie in well-seasoned tonneau and stays in the large barrel for one year prior to distillation.
-After being double distilled, the new spirit goes into a variety of well-seasoned oak casks; Giard prefers to refinish the ends of some barrels rather than buy new wood.
-These barrels are emptied and refilled every couple of years, gradually reducing them with rainwater until they reach 42% alcohol.
+As with preceding generations, Giard waits for the fruit to fall to the ground before collecting it.
+The cider ferments sur lie in well-seasoned tonneaux and stays in the large barrels for one year prior to distillation.
+After being double distilled on a gas-fueled alembic pot still purchased in 1998 from the Cognac region, the new spirit goes into a variety of seasoned oak casks; Giard prefers to refinish the ends of some barrels rather than buy new wood.
+These barrels are emptied and refilled every couple of years, and gradually reduced with rainwater to reach bottling proof.